DonsRepo/FormPal/README.md

 motion, giving them feedback if they've deviated from it.
 The project uses a Texas Instruments TM4C123GXL microcontroller and an Invensense 9150 IMU communicating via I^2^C protocol.
-It is intuitive and simple to use; the only user inputs are motion + the TM4C's onboard button and RGB LEDs.
+It is intuitive and simple to use; the user interacts with the device through motion + the TM4C's onboard button and RGB LEDs.
 It was evaluated primarily for upper body exercises because they have higher prevalence of injury.[^1]